infernojs/inferno/README.md

 ## Differences from React

-- Inferno is much smaller in size, `9kb` vs `45kb` gzip.
-This means Inferno is faster to transfer over the network but more importantly, is *much* faster to parse – this makes a big impact on mobile.
+- Inferno is much smaller in size, `~8kb` vs `45kb` gzip.
+This means Inferno is faster to transfer over the network but more importantly, it is *much* faster to parse – this makes a big impact on mobile.
 - Inferno is considerably faster than React.
-This doesn't apply to only benchmarks, but real-world applications that companies have converted to Inferno from React.
+This doesn't apply to benchmarks only, but to real-world applications that companies have converted to Inferno from React as well.
 Ranging from 40% - 110% performance improvement with Inferno `1.0`.
 No other React-like library gets close to this performance gain over React.
 - Inferno doesn't have a fully synthetic event system like React does.
 Inferno has a partially synthetic event system, instead opting to only delegate certain events (such as `onClick`).
 - Inferno doesn't support React Native.
 Inferno was only designed for the browser/server with the DOM in mind.
 - Inferno doesn't support string refs – although this can be enabled using `inferno-compat`.
-We don't recommend using them, they are the source of many memory leaks and performance issues in real-world apps.
+We don't recommend using them since they are the source of many memory leaks and performance issues in real-world apps.
 Stick with function callback refs instead.
 - Inferno includes `render` on the main core package, rather than have an `InfernoDOM` package like React does.
 We used to do it that way, but we found people simply didn't like it given we don't support native.
 Furthermore, by not splitting them, we improved performance and bundle sizes.
 - Inferno provides lifecycle events on functional components.
-This is a major win for people who prefer lightweight components rather than bloated ES2015 classes.
+This is a major win for people who prefer lightweight components rather than ES2015 classes.
-- Inferno is able to use the React Dev Tools extensions for Chrome/Firefox/etc to provide the same level of debugging experience to user of Inferno via `inferno-devtools`.
+- Inferno is able to use the React Dev Tools extensions for Chrome/Firefox/etc to provide the same level of debugging experience to the Inferno user via `inferno-devtools`.

 ## Differences from Preact

-- Inferno is larger in size, `9kb` vs `3kb` gzip.
+- Inferno is larger in size, `~8kb` vs `3kb` gzip.
 This means that Preact should parse faster than Inferno – if only slightly.
 - Inferno has a partial synthetic event system, resulting in better performance via delegation of certain events.
 - Inferno is *much* faster than Preact in rendering, updating and removing elements from the DOM.
-Inferno diffs against virtual DOM, rather than the real DOM (except for when loading from server-side rendered content) which means it can make drastic improvements.
+Inferno diffs against virtual DOM, rather than the real DOM (except when loading from server-side rendered content), which means it can make drastic improvements.
 Unfortunately, diffing against the real DOM has a 30-40% overhead cost in operations.
 - Inferno fully supports controlled components for `input`/`select`/`textarea` elements.
 This prevents lots of edgecases where the virtual DOM is not the source of truth (it should always be).
 Preact pushes the source of truth to the DOM itself.
 - Inferno provides lifecycle events on functional components.
-This is a major win for people who prefer lightweight components rather than bloated ES2015 classes.
+This is a major win for people who prefer lightweight components rather than ES2015 classes.

 ## Event System